eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-12_logic-behind-no-voting-meme-expressions.md

 - - -

-This page is synchronized from the post: [LOGIC BEHIND NO VOTING - MEME EXPRESSIONS](https://steemit.com/@deanliu/logic-behind-no-voting-meme-expressions)
+This page is synchronized from the post: ['LOGIC BEHIND NO VOTING - MEME EXPRESSIONS'](https://steemit.com/@deanliu/logic-behind-no-voting-meme-expressions)